I vini italiani più apprezzati: un viaggio tra eccellenza e tradizione

 6. Franciacorta (Lombardy)

-Franciacorta's fine, persistent bubbles, along with its flavor profile that ranges from fruity notes to hints of yeast and bread crust, make it perfect for special occasions.
+Le Sparkling wine finesse and persistence of Franciacorta, along with its flavor profile that ranges from fruity notes to hints of yeast and bread crust, make it perfect for special occasions.

 • Recommended pairings: Excellent with oysters, raw fish, sushi and shellfish dishes.